 Many recovery facilities have payment plans and other financing options if you have limited resources or can recommend facilities in your price range.

 - What is your family and home life like?

 Our interpersonal relationships and home environment help shape and define our outlooks and who we are.
 By disclosing information about your home life, you can better help addiction professionals understand your drug and alcohol addiction in the course of your life.

 - Have you been to addiction treatment before?

-Knowing what hasn’t worked for you can make successive treatment more effective.
-Be sure to disclose which methods of recovery you have tried, and what your experiences have been in rehab.
+Knowing what hasn’t worked for you can make successive treatments more effective.
+Be sure to disclose which methods of recovery you have tried and your experiences in rehab.